-It’s one of the best I’ve tried, and it’s a fairly easy way to make your house smell like fall.
+This is the best cider bread recipe I’ve tried, and it definitely makes the house smell like fall.
 The recipe calls for 2 full cups of cider and 2 cups of apples and makes 2 full size loaves.
 As you can see, I put some walnuts on the top of this loaf, but if you don’t have nuts just leave them of because the bread doesn’t really need them.

-And finally, if you don’t need two loaves the recipe is easy to halve.
+And finally, if you don’t need two loaves of apple cider bread the recipe is easy to halve.
 To halve an egg, crack it into a little cup and measure out 2 tablespoons.

 - 1 1/2 tablespoons baking powder